Provisional Patent Application: Complete 2026 Guide

 What Is a Provisional Patent Application?

 A provisional patent application is a legal filing with the United States Patent and Trademark Office (USPTO) that secures an early filing date for your invention.
 It is not a full patent and it does not get examined by a patent examiner.
-Think of it as a placeholder that establishes your spot in line.
+Think of it as a placeholder that establishes your spot in line: the day you file becomes the priority date you can carry forward into a full application.

 Once filed, you can legally label your invention as “patent pending.”
 You then have 12 months to develop your invention, test the market, and file a full non-provisional patent application that builds on your provisional filing date.